QuantEcon/lecture-source-py/source/rst/smoothing.rst

 Relationship to Other Lectures
 ------------------------------

-This lecture can be viewed as a followup to :doc:`perm_income_cons` and  a warm up for a model of tax smoothing described in :doc:`opt_tax_recur`
+This lecture can be viewed as a followup to :doc:`perm_income_cons` and  a warm-up for a model of tax smoothing described in :doc:`opt_tax_recur`

 Linear-quadratic versions of the Lucas-Stokey tax-smoothing model are described in :doc:`lqramsey`

 The key difference between those lectures and this one is

-* Here the decision maker  takes all prices as exogenous, meaning that his decisions do not affect them
+* Here the decision-maker  takes all prices as exogenous, meaning that his decisions do not affect them

-* In :doc:`lqramsey` and :doc:`opt_tax_recur`, the decision maker -- the government in the case of these lectures -- recognizes that his decisions affect prices
+* In :doc:`lqramsey` and :doc:`opt_tax_recur`, the decision-maker -- the government in the case of these lectures -- recognizes that his decisions affect prices

 So these later lectures are partly about how the government should  manipulate prices of government debt